HIVE: Evaluating the Human Interpretability of Visual Explanations: Experiments

-For each study, we deployed 10 HITs, each with a different set of input images.
-To reduce the variance with respect to the input, we had 5 participants complete each HIT, so each study had 50 participants.
-The average study duration was 7 and 7.4 minutes for GradCAM and BagNet, 10.9 and 16.4 minutes for ProtoPNet distinction and agreement, 10.8 and 10.1 minutes for ProtoTree distinction and agreement.
+\smallsec{Human studies} For each study, i.e., an evaluation of one interpretability method on one task (\textit{distinction} or \textit{agreement}), we recruited 50 participants through Amazon Mechanical Turk (AMT).
+In total, we conducted 19 studies with 950 participants; see supp. mat. for the full list.
+The self-reported machine learning experience of the participants was $2.5 \pm 1.0$, between ``2: have heard about...'' and ``3: know the basics...''
+The mean study duration was 6.9 minutes for GradCAM, 6.6 for BagNet, 13.6 for ProtoPNet, and 10.4 for ProtoTree.
 Participants were compensated based on the state-level minimum wage of \$12/hr.

-\smallsec{Datasets and Models} We evaluate all four methods on classification tasks and use images from the ImageNet~\cite{ILSVRC15} validation set for GradCAM and BagNet and the CUB~\cite{WahCUB_200_2011} test set for ProtoPNet and ProtoTree.
-For ProtoPNet, we use the model trained by Hoffman et al.~\cite{hoffmann2021looks}; for the other interpretable-by-design models, we use models provided by their respective authors.
-Specifically, we evaluate BagNet33, a ResNet34-based ProtoPNet model, a ResNet50-based ProtoTree model, and GradCAM explanations for ResNet50.
-We also made a few, small, modifications to the presentation of original explanations to make them more suitable for our tasks\textemdash e.g., we asked participants to rate the similarity of prototypes on a scale from 1-4 instead of suggesting a precise similarity score (the tasks were too challenging in initial studies without these modifications).
-See supp. mat. for details.

-\smallsec{Statistical analysis} For each study, we report the mean accuracy and standard deviation.
-We also compare the study result to random chance and compute the $p$-value from a 1-sample $t$-test.
-When comparing results between two groups, we compute the $p$-value from a 2-sample $t$-test.
-Results are deemed statistically significant under $p<0.001$ conditions.
+\smallsec{Statistical analysis} For each study, we report the mean task accuracy and standard deviation of the participants' performance which captures the variability between individual participants' performance.
+We also compare the study result to random chance and compute the $p$-value from a 1-sample $t$-test.\footnote{ We compare our results to chance performance instead of a baseline without explanations because we omit semantic class labels to remove the effect of human prior knowledge (see~\cref{sec:hypothesistesting}); so such a baseline would contain no relevant information.} When comparing results between two groups, we compute the $p$-value from a 2-sample $t$-test.
+Results are deemed statistically significant under $p<0.05$ conditions.